OpenMoonRay/openmoonray-docs/docs/moonray/maps/ProjectCameraMap_v2.md

   - auto = 2 (default)

-  Controls application of gamma to images (off -0, on - 1, auto - 2).
-Auto will apply gamma decoding to 8-bit images
+  <p>Controls application of gamma to images (off -0, on - 1, auto - 2).
+Auto will apply gamma decoding to 8-bit images<\p>

   <h3>project_on_back_faces</h3>